THalfar/Random_codes/README.md

 # Random_codes
-Some random codes from different courses at TUT
+This repo contains codes from my study days at Tampere University of Technology.